Pacomio: Chumash Revolt of 1824

 As the Chumash revolted against the Mexican soldiers inside Mission Santa Inés, a group of 2,000 Chumash warriors made a frontal assault on Mission La Purisima, capturing it and taking the soldiers, priests and civilians inside as prisoners.
-During the assault of the mission, one Chumash warrior was killed, and in retaliation, the rebels massacred four innocent travelers that they had captured during the battle.
+During the assault of the mission, one Chumash warrior was killed, and in retaliation, the rebels massacred four innocent travelers who had been captured during the battle.
 On February 24, The surviving soldiers and civilians inside La Purisima were allowed to travel back to the safety of Mission Santa Inés unharmed.
 Only one Franciscan, Father Antonio Rodríguez, stayed behind with the Chumash insurgents.

 On February 22, the next day after the initial revolt, the Chumash occupiers were reinforced by the warriors fleeing from the skirmish at Santa Inés, as well as Chumash from Mission San Fernando Rey de España.
 The insurgents began to fortify La Purisima, erecting wooden palisades and cutting gun loops out of the mission's walls, arming themselves with the mission's muskets.
 Simultaneously, Mission Santa Barbara was also captured by another force of Chumash, who forced the mission's soldiers, clergy and civilians to retreat to the nearby Santa Barbara Presidio.
 Soon after the capture of Mission Santa Barbara, however, a small force of Mexican troops and priests arrived at the mission from the presidio, attempting to negotiate the surrender of Santa Barbara rebels.
 Predictably, the Chumash refused, and a heated battle raged inside the mission for multiple hours, ending with two Chumash killed and three wounded, and four Mexican soldiers wounded.
 The Mexican detachment fled back to the presidio, while the Chumash defenders ransacked the mission of its valuables and supplies, and retreated into the back country.

 Upon hearing the news of the revolt at Santa Inés and the uprisings at the surrounding missions, Pacomio was overjoyed.
 His people had finally resisted the cruel subjugation they had faced for many years.
 Pacomio left his family after the Santa Inés revolt, to join the Chumash at Mission La Purisima.
 He assumed command over the force of 400 Chumash there and began to train them in the art of European warfare.
 Pacomio issued his warriors gunpowder and muskets, drilling his men endlessly with the intention that they would become proficient with the foreign weaponry.
 He also trained them to use the mission's two swivel guns to bring heavier firepower against the well-trained Mexican Army.